tencentyun/intlcloud-documents/product/计算/云服务器-新/操作指南/实例/预留实例计费操作指南_intl.md

 1. View the RIs that you can purchase.
 For more information, see [purchasable RI listing API](http://10.198.144.46/document/product/213/32751?!document=1&!preview)

-2. To purchase RIs, see [RI purchasing API](http://10.198.144.46/document/product/213/32750?!document=1&!preview)
+2. Purchase RIs.
+For more information, see [RI purchasing API](http://10.198.144.46/document/product/213/32750?!document=1&!preview)

-3. To view the RIs you have purchased, see [purchased RI listing API](http://10.198.144.46/document/product/213/32752?!document=1&!preview)
+3. View the RIs you have purchased.
+For more information, see [purchased RI listing API](http://10.198.144.46/document/product/213/32752?!document=1&!preview)

-4. To purchase pay-as-you-go instances that have exactly the same attributes as the Ris, see [instance creating API](https://cloud.tencent.com/document/product/213/15730) or log in to the console
+4. Purchase pay-as-you-go instances that have exactly the same attributes as the Ris.
+For more information, see [instance creating API](https://cloud.tencent.com/document/product/213/15730) or log in to the console

    > Note: RIs will be matched with pay-as-you-go instances with exactly the same attributes created before or after the RIs take effect